Badzym/ovu-app/ovu-app/README.md

 - Check browser console for errors
 - Ensure camera permissions are granted
 - Test on different devices and browsers
+- For mobile issues, check device logs

 ---

-**Note**: This app requires camera permissions and works best on mobile devices with HTTPS enabled.
+**Note**: This app requires camera permissions and works best on mobile devices.
+The native mobile app provides the best user experience compared to the web version.